me-julian/acm-widgets/README.md

 Note that I didn't get exporting out of NPM package indexes working quite right, so you'll need to import each file explicitly.
 Examples are shown below.

+1. This project is not genericized.
+Participants must create an NPM account and be added to the @acm-widgets NPM organization by me so they can publish their packages.
+Details on how they do that are in the template's readme.

-1. Once a participant has exported their package to NPM, use `npm install @acm-widgets/{PACKAGE_NAME}` to retrieve it.
+2. Once a participant has published their package to NPM, use `npm install @acm-widgets/{PACKAGE_NAME}` to retrieve it.

-2. Import their router and attach it to the main router using their package name as the URL.
+3. Import their router and attach it to the main router using their package name as the URL.
 Example:

 ```js
 // router.js